Introduction

 Conclusion

-Oxford University stands as a monument to the enduring power of education and scholarship.
-Its history far outstrips many of the world’s greatest empires, including the Aztec Empire, which rose centuries after Oxford was already flourishing.
+Oxford University is a monument to the enduring power of education and scholarship.
+Its history far outstrips many of the world’s greatest empires, including the Aztec Empire, which rose centuries after Oxford flourished.
 The juxtaposition of Oxford’s ancient origins with the relatively recent establishment of the Aztec Empire offers a powerful reminder of the university’s longevity and significance in the global history of knowledge.